edwindelbosque/the-screening-room/README.md

 4. Once it has finished installing, run `npm start`.
 5. Follow the instructions [here](https://github.com/turingschool-examples/favorites-tracker-api) to get the database up and running.
 6. Check out your broswer.

-Optionally - you can follow step 5 above and then view the application live [here](https://screening-room.herokuapp.com/).
-Please note, to interact with the functionality you must first have the database up and running.

 ## Screenshot